piratjsk/Sddls/README.md

 **BukkitDev**: [dev.bukkit.org/projects/sddls](https://dev.bukkit.org/projects/sddls)

 ## Usage
-Mounts (horses, donkeys, mules, pigs, lamas) wearing signed saddle (or carpet in case of lamas) will be protected:
+Mounts (horses, donkeys, mules, pigs, llamas) wearing signed saddle (or carpet in case of llamas) will be protected:
 - from damage caused by other players and enviroment when no one is ridding them,
 - from damage caused by other players when someone is ridding them,
 - from being accessed by other players.